-- Other Revenue includes the anticipated receipt of BABs Interest Subsidy Payments relating to Series 2010B Bonds.
-In light of the potential effect of ongoing sequestration, the District has assumed cash receipts of approximately 33.25% of the interest payable on the Series 2010B Bonds (95% of the BABs Interest Subsidy Payments of 35% provided for under the American Recovery and Reinvestment Act of 2009). - (7) Projected Operating Expenses for Fiscal Year 2015 have not been revised to reflect the incremental costs of any supplemental water supplies purchased by the District.
-See "THE WATER SYSTEM Water Supply Operations Current Water Conditions." - (8) Water Operation and Maintenance Costs exclude those expenses paid from ad valorem taxes.
-Under current District policy, taxes are used to pay for operations allocable to maintenance of fire protection capacity. - Assumes that interest with respect to the outstanding Series 2008A Bonds and the Series 2009A Bonds have been swapped to fixed rates.
-See "SECURITY FOR THE SERIES 2015A BONDS Outstanding Water System Revenue Obligations Water Interest Rate Swap Agreements."
-Assumes 10-year average SIFMA Index plus 10 basis points on unhedged Series 2009A Water Bonds.
+- Assumes approximately 1.00% earnings rate for Fiscal Year 2015, 0.50% earnings rate for Fiscal Year 2016, 1.00% earnings rate for Fiscal Year 2017 and 1.50% earning rate thereafter.
+Excludes non-cash change in fair market value of investments. - (6) SCC Revenues presented in the table above include the projected "buy-in" portion of SCC charges when collected and the "future water supply" portion of SCC charges when applied from the Future Water Supply Fund to offset such debt service costs.
+See "- System Capacity Charge" above.
+SCC Revenues are capitalized and are not recognized as operating revenues for purposes of the District's audited financial statements. - (7) Seismic surcharge revenues are capitalized and are not recognized as operating revenues for purposes of the District's audited financial statements.
+The Water System rates and charges proposed for Fiscal Years 2016 and 2017 in connection with the development of the District's biennial budget for Fiscal Years 2016 and 2017, if adopted, would result in the discontinuance of the seismic surcharge effective July 1, 2015.
+See "- Rates and Charges Proposed Revisions to Water System Schedule of Rates and Charges for Fiscal Years 2016 and 2017." - Other Revenue includes the anticipated receipt of BABs Interest Subsidy Payments relating to Series 2010B Bonds.
+In light of the potential effect of ongoing sequestration, the District has assumed cash receipts of approximately 33.25% of the interest payable on the Series 2010B Bonds (95% of the BABs Interest Subsidy Payments of 35% provided for under the American Recovery and Reinvestment Act of 2009). - Projected Operating Expenses do not take into account the incremental costs of any supplemental water supplies purchased by the District.
+It is expected that costs associated with the purchase, treatment and delivery of supplemental water supplies, when taken, would be funded from receipts to be derived from the new system of drought surcharges proposed for adoption by the Board on June 9, 2015.
+See "THE WATER SYSTEM Water Supply Operations Current California Drought."
+See also "- Rates and Charges Proposed Revisions to Water System Schedule of Rates and Charges for Fiscal Years 2016 and 2017." - Water Operation and Maintenance Costs exclude those expenses paid from ad valorem taxes.
+Under current District policy, taxes are used to pay for operations allocable to maintenance of fire protection capacity. - Assumes that interest with respect to the outstanding Series 2008A Bonds have been swapped to fixed rates.
+See "SECURITY FOR THE SERIES 2015 BONDS Outstanding Water System Revenue Obligations Water Interest Rate Swap Agreements."
 Includes assumed liquidity fees.
-Assumes future issuance of additional Bonds of approximately \$175.0 million in Fiscal Year 2014, approximately \$180.0 million in Fiscal Year 2016 and \$170.0 million in Fiscal Year 2018.
-Also includes additional amount budgeted by the District (not included in Table 17) for estimated basis differential between variable rate bond interest rates and related swap receipts. - (10) Assumes interest only at 2.00% per annum in Fiscal Years 2015 through 2018 with no principal amortization.
-Assumes \$372.9 million of Water System CP Notes outstanding.
+Assumes issuance of additional Bonds of approximately \$103.0 million in Fiscal Year 2016, \$111.0 million in Fiscal Year 2017, \$159.0 million in Fiscal Year 2018, \$150.0 million in Fiscal Year 2019 and \$140 million in Fiscal Year 2020.
+The actual size and timing of future debt issuances undertaken by the District will be determined by the District based on market considerations and other factors.
+Also includes additional amount budgeted by the District (not included in Table 16) for estimated basis differential between variable rate bond interest rates and related swap receipts. - Assumes interest only at 2.00% per annum in Fiscal Years 2015, 1.00% per annum in Fiscal Year 2016, and 2.00% per annum in Fiscal Years 2017 through 2020 with no principal amortization.
+Assumes \$359.8 million of Water System CP Notes outstanding.